gutyoh/hs-chatgpt-prompts/project_prompts/prompts_transferring_existing_projects.md

     ..."]

-Now, based on the above code solution and programming techniques used, YOU MUST PROVIDE the TOPIC PREREQUISITES for STAGE 1 of the project following these rules:
+Now, based on the above code solution and programming techniques used, YOU MUST PROVIDE the TOPIC PREREQUISITES for the stage of the project following these rules:

-1. YOU MUST determine the topic prerequisites from the below list of topics in the Go track:
+1. YOU MUST determine the topic prerequisites from the below list of topics in the ["ENTER PROGRAMMING LANGUAGE NAME HERE"] track:

 ["ENTER THE LIST OF WITH NAMES OF ALL TOPICS IN THE TRACK HERE"
     ...